-Cohen Milstein serves as Co-Lead Counsel to the certified class of Third-Party-Payors.
+Cohen Milstein was appointed Co-Lead Counsel and represented the certified class of Third-Party-Payors or “end payors.”

 Filed on October 3, 2013 the lawsuit alleges that Warner entered into agreements with Lupin and Watson to delay the market entry of a generic version.
 Through these settlements, Warner sought to delay competition in order to artificially inflate its prices.
 The district court initially dismissed plaintiffs’ claims, on the grounds that the alleged payment at issue was not in the form of cash, based on its assessment of the Supreme Court’s ruling in FTC v.
 Actavis, a similar pay-for-delay lawsuit.

 In February 2016 the U.S. Court of Appeals for the First Circuit found that the lower court’s assessment of the U.S. Supreme Court’s ruling of FTC v.
 Actavis was too strict, and that non-cash reverse payments, potentially including licensing deals and agreements, should also be assessed.
 This appellate ruling enabled Loestrin purchasers to file amended complaints in the district court in May 2016.